-(4 credits, alternate years, consult department) General Education Requirement / Option: (general education option under language)

-This course (a continuation of Greek 101) will focus on learning the basics of koine Greek grammar and vocabulary as well as the cultural backgrounds of the New Testament writings.
+(4 credits, alternate years, consult department) (IGE option under Language and Culture) This course (a continuation of Greek 101) will focus on learning the basics of koine Greek grammar and vocabulary as well as the cultural backgrounds of the New Testament writings.
 Readings and translation will focus on the Gospel and Letters of John.
 The New Testament writings will be examined in light of their social-historical and literary settings within Hellenistic Judaism and the broader Greco-Roman world.